gaoDean/autolist.nvim/README.md

 which is in turn inspired by [this gist](https://gist.github.com/sedm0784/dffda43bcfb4728f8e90)

 ## Other

+> "All software adds fetures until it is annoyingly complicated.
+It is then replaced by a "simpler" solution which adds features until it is exactly as complicated."

 I started learning lua like a month ago, plus this is my first plugin, so there's probably a bunch of badly written code in there.
-Feel free to critique harshly and pull request.
+Feel free to critique harshly.

-If you submit a good enough pull request and show that you are trusted, you could perhaps become a contributor, as I have limited time cus you know *school*.
+If you submit a good enough pull request, you could perhaps become a contributor, as I have school lol.

 To get a overview of code, this removes all the comments and empty lines.
 Idk, I just like to do this to polish, might be useful to you.